-For purposes of this Proposal 4, the term "Prior Plan Returning Shares" refers to the following common shares: (i) any shares subject to an award granted under the 2012 Plan that is outstanding as of the date of the Meeting (a "Prior Plan Award") that on or following the date of the Meeting are not issued because such Prior Plan Award or any portion thereof expires or otherwise terminates without all of the shares covered by such Prior Plan Award having been issued; (ii) any shares subject to a Prior Plan Award that on or following the date of the Meeting are not issued because such Prior Plan Award or any portion thereof is settled in cash; and (iii) any shares issued pursuant to a Prior Plan Award that on or following the date of the Meeting are forfeited back to or repurchased by Lineage because of a failure to vest.
+The term "Prior Plan Returning Shares" refers to the following common shares: (i) any shares subject to an award granted under the Lineage Cell Therapeutics, Inc. 2012 Equity Incentive Plan (the "2012 Plan") that was outstanding as of the date of our 2023 annual meeting of shareholders, September 13, 2021 (a "Prior Plan Award") that on or following September 13, 2021 are not issued because such Prior Plan Award or any portion thereof expires or otherwise terminates without all of the shares covered by such Prior Plan Award having been issued; (ii) any shares subject to a Prior Plan Award that on or following September 13, 2021 are not issued because such Prior Plan Award or any portion thereof is settled in cash; and (iii) any shares issued pursuant to a Prior Plan Award that on or following September 13, 2021 are forfeited back to or repurchased by Lineage because of a failure to vest.